databricks-industry-solutions/security-analysis-tool/docs/setup.md

      * Go to\<SATProject\>/notebooks/Setup/8. update_workspace_configuration and  You will need to set analysis_enabled as True or False based on if you would like to enroll a workspace to analyze by the SAT.
       * [Configure widget settings](https://docs.databricks.com/notebooks/widgets.html#configure-widget-settings-1) behavior "On Widget Change" for this notebooks to "Do Nothing"

-     Set alert_subscriber_user_id to a valid user login email address to receive alerts by workspace

-     Note: Please avoid  “+” character in the alert_subscriber_user_id values due to a limitation with the alerts API.

      Update values for each workspace for the manual checks:(    sso_enabled,scim_enabled,vpc_peering_done,object_storage_encypted,table_access_control_enabled)